rui314/chibicc/README.md

 1.0.1 adding --version -v option and fixing the -cc1 parameter that caused segmentation fault if other mandatory parameters are missing. trying to document cc1 and x options and adding a max length control parameter.
 Adding documentation for other parameters too.

+1.0.2 fixing issue with cc1 parameter only -cc1-input parameter is mandatory.
+Finishing parameters documentation.